morinlab/GAMBLR/README.md

 devtools::install()
 ```

-## Run Remote On A Local Machine
+## Running GAMBLR On Your Own Computer
 If you don't have access to gphost on GSC, no worries, you can still execute GAMBLR functions in another way.
 Remote support was developed for this purpose.
-This section explains how to run GAMBLR remote on a *local machine*.
+This section explains how to run GAMBLR remote on a *local machine* (i.e on your own computer).
 There are two different approaches to get this to work, both with its own advantages and limitations.
 We will be going over both in this next section.

-### Approach 1 - Quick Start (SSH)
+### Approach 1 - Quick Start
-This section details how to deploy GAMBLR with limited functionality, using ssh_session parameter.
+This section details how to deploy GAMBLR with limited functionality.
 This approach requires either a working GSC VPN connection (or is directly accessible if connected to the GSC network).

 #### Setup VPN Connection
 1. You need a working GSC VPN connection to use this approach.
 For setting up a VPN connection see [this](https://www.bcgsc.ca/wiki/pages/viewpage.action?spaceKey=SysHelp&title=Learn+how+to+use+VPN) guide.
 Keep in mind that a **VPN connection is not needed** if your already connected to the GSC network.